flashcordon/big-history/Histoire-système-solaire.md

 - After World War Two, however, things picked up a little.
 Alan E Nourse's memorable "Brightside Crossing" (January 1956 Galaxy) represents a journey across the dayside of the planet as an adventurous feat akin to the then-recent conquest of Everest.
 The nightside of Mercury features ironically in Larry Niven's "The Coldest Place" (December 1964 If), unfortunately based on the then scientific belief that Mercury always keeps the same face towards the Sun.
 It emerged in 1965 that the planet has a 3:2 spin-orbit resonance, rotating three times for each two orbits around the Sun: there is no permanent nightside.
 -  Recurring themes include the dangers of being exposed to solar radiation and the possibility of escaping excessive radiation by staying within the planet's slow-moving terminator (the boundary between day and night).
 - In Kim Stanley Robinson's novels and short stories, especially The Memory of Whiteness (1985), "Mercurial" (in The Planet on the Table, 1986), Blue Mars (1996), and 2312, Mercury is the home of a vast city called Terminator, populated by large numbers of artists and musicians.
 To avoid the dangerous solar radiation, the city rolls around the planet's equator on tracks, keeping pace with the planet's rotation so that the Sun never rises fully above the horizon.
 The motive power comes from solar heat expanding the rails on the day side.
-- Dans le film Sunshine (2007), [l'équipage du vaisseau Icarus II assiste à un transit de Mercure](https://www.youtube.com/watch?v=dp7z8Gvexas) et orbite autour de la planète pour effectuer un rendez-vous spatial avec un vaisseau perdu (Icarus I)
+- Dans le film Sunshine, de Danny Boyle (2007), [l'équipage du vaisseau Icarus II assiste à un transit de Mercure](https://www.youtube.com/watch?v=dp7z8Gvexas) et orbite autour de la planète pour effectuer un rendez-vous spatial avec un vaisseau perdu (Icarus I)

 ## Illustrations Mercure